 - Anniversary dates are recognized as January 1st, regardless of actual appointment date.

-- Three unexcused absences from regular meetings may result in termination of membership.
+- Members are expected to attend and actively participate in all regularly scheduled meetings.
+Three unexcused absences may result in termination of membership.

-- In addition, members are asked to volunteer for one of three standing sub-committees which meet every other month (even numbered months except December) to carry out the functions previously listed.
-Members may be asked to review, discuss, modify, and decide upon staff-prepared documents, or engage in the original preparation of documents.
+- Members may be asked to review, discuss, modify, and decide upon staff-prepared documents or engage in the original preparation of documents.

-- In addition to regular meetings, members should spend some time reading and reviewing committee documents in order to be prepared for discussion and development of recommendations; connect with City Council members regarding PHAC business or neighborhood concerns; and, be responsive to constituent concerns regarding public health.
+- In addition to meetings, members should spend some time reading and reviewing committee materials; connect with City Council members regarding PHAC business or neighborhood concerns; and, be responsive to constituent concerns regarding public health.

 Minneapolis Health Department

 Minneapolis, MN 55415

 If you need this material in an alternative format please call the Minneapolis Health Department at (612) 673-2301 or email email@example.com.

 Deaf and hard of hearing persons may use a relay service to call 311 agents at (612) 673-3000.

 TTY users may call (612) 673-2157 or (612) 673-2626